CESEL/RelationalGit/README.md

 * Which files are changing constantly? maybe they are bug-prone.
 * Who is the most appropriate developer to work on a given file?

+# Dependencies

 :raised_hand: Currently, RelationalGit has been tested on `SQL Server`.
-Support for other popular databases (Sqllite, PostgreSQL) will be added.
+Support for other popular databases (Sqllite, PostgreSQL) will be added in near future.

+# .NET Core

+# SQL Server
-:heart_eyes: You can download awesome Sql Server - [LocalDb, Express, and Developer Editions](https://www.microsoft.com/en-ca/sql-server/sql-server-downloads) - and [Sql Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms) free of charge.
-Sql Server 2017 is cross platform and also docker images are available.
+:heart_eyes: On Windows, you can download awesome Sql Server - [LocalDb, Express, and Developer Editions](https://www.microsoft.com/en-ca/sql-server/sql-server-downloads) - and [Sql Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms) free of charge.

+If you are using Linux or Mac you can download the [SQL Server Docker image](https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker?view=sql-server-linux-2017) to run it natively on your system.
+Then you need to install [Microsoft SQL Operation Studio](https://docs.microsoft.com/en-us/sql/sql-operations-studio/download) or [SQLCMD](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-setup-tools?view=sql-server-linux-2017) to query the database.

+# PowerShell Core

+## On Windows

+## On Linux & Mac

 # RelationalGit :cupid: .NET